geobretagne/mreport/docs/INSTALL.md

 ### Launch application in dev or test mode

+mreport backend and frontend can be served by flask at same time with tje following command

 with **mreport** user in ~/mreport folder with **venv** activated

   ``python3 dispatcher.py``

   or

   ``sudo su mreport``

   ``cd ~/mreport && . venv/bin/activate && python3 dispatcher.py``

 ### Test application in your web browser

-Replace localhost by your hostname is instaaltion is not on your localhost
+Replace localhost by your hostname if instalation is not on your localhost

   test http://localhost:5000/api

   test http://localhost:5000/admin/

   test http://localhost:5000/mreport/epci_population/243500139

 ### Launch application in production mode

 See [PRODUCTION.md](docs/PRODUCTION.md)